 Stig Hjarvard, professor of media studies at the Department of Media, Cognition and Communication at the University of Copenhagen, spoke about the “dynamics of conflicts in a mediatized world,” while Nick Couldry, professor of media, communications and social theory and department head in the Department of Media and Communications at the London School of Economics, gave a speech on “the social construction of reality.”
 Thomas Allmer, lecturer of social justice at Moray House School of Education at the University of Edinburgh, discussed “social media and capitalism in light of communication between domination and emancipation,” and Tomislav Longinović, professor of Slavic and comparative literature and visual culture at the University of Wisconsin-Madison, spoke about “translation as intercultural communication.”
 Aleksandar Bogdanić, professor of communications at the Banja Luka College of Communications and associate professor of communication studies at the University of Banja Luka, offered a historical introduction to the ideas that shaped the views on communication as domination or emancipation.

-The participants in the conference presented their papers on topics such as the discursive investigations of gender and identification of educational pitfalls and paradigms of communication, media and dominance relationships and challenges of journalism practices and political reconciliation.
+The participants in the conference presented their papers on topics such as the discursive investigations of gender and identification of educational pitfalls and paradigms of communication, media and dominance relationships and challenges of journalism practices, and political reconciliation.
+Submitted papers were also published in the special issue of the journal Znakovi i poruke/Signs and Messages.

 The participants had the opportunity to exchange ideas and broaden their knowledge about the potentials of communication in contemporary society.
 The shared view among the conference participants is that the event was a fruitful and very useful academic experience.